channel.* credential operates a whole fleet

 reach out to request access.
 See

-Requesting an access token.One secret, three faces
+Authentication.One secret, three faces

 The single agency secret authenticates three different ways depending on the call.
 The secret never reaches the browser — everychannel-api and